 Bree features for Ontario Works recipients:

-• Income accepted: Ontario Works, ODSP, CPP, EI, other government benefits
+- Income accepted: Ontario Works, Ontario Disability Support Program (ODSP), CPP, EI, other government benefits

 The Math: How Bree Saves Money vs Ontario Payday Loans

-Compare actual costs between traditional payday loans and Bree's cash advance:
+Compare actual costs between traditional payday loans and Bree's cash advance in Canada:

 Ontario payday loan:

-• Potential $25 NSF fee if payment fails
+- Potential $20 dishonoured payment fee if payment fails

 Bree cash advance:

-Savings: $97 per advance—money Ontario Works recipients desperately need for rent, food, medications, and essential expenses rather than lender profits.
+Savings: $102 per advance—money Ontario Works recipients desperately need for rent, food, medications, and essential living costs rather than lender profits.

-Unlike payday loans that require full repayment in 14-62 days, Bree offers flexible 90-day repayment terms that match Ontario Works' monthly payment schedules.
+Unlike payday loans that require full repayment in 14-62 days, Bree offers flexible 90-day repayment terms that match Ontario Works' monthly payments.
 This prevents debt traps in which welfare recipients take out new payday loans to repay old loans, creating destructive financial cycles.

 Your Actual Loan Options Beyond Expensive Payday Loans